Phaneendra1429/Web-Scraping/README.md

 HERE to Scrape the data from clutch website i have used AutoScrapper as it is fast and smart way to perform the task i have choosed it

-initially i have set a pattern to which the data excel should be generated based on that patter the scrapper get the data.
+initially i have set a pattern to which the data excel should be generated based on that pattern the scrapper get the data.

 then using the get_simiar_results method in the autoscapper i have generated the unique keys for the data.